 Disease Model

 We developed a compartmental model framework of a population that is being targeted with vaccination.
 The population groups of principle interest for this study are individuals who are fully susceptible to disease (S) and those who were vaccinated n-months ago (Vn) (Fig 1).
-In order to account for the observation that vaccine direct effects do not tend to wane exponentially, we created an ensemble of n monthly stages (V1, V2,…,Vn), which collectively generate an Erlang-distribution for the duration of time in the V-ensemble.15,16 We set the mean time residing in any Vn compartment to 30.5 days; therefore, individuals move from compartment S to V1 for months [0,1) post-vaccination on average, to V2 for months [1,2) post-vaccination, etc.
+To account for the observation that vaccine direct effects do not tend to wane exponentially,[ref] we created an ensemble of n monthly stages (V1, V2,…,Vn), which collectively generate an Erlang-distribution for the duration of time in the V-ensemble.15,16 We set the mean time residing in any Vn compartment to 30.5 days; therefore, after vaccination individuals move from compartment S to V1 for an average of one month, then to V2 for an average of one month, etc.

 We assume individuals within the population are well-mixed and individuals emigrate from the population at a rate that is equal for all compartments.
 Unless otherwise noted, the total system size is held constant by offsetting emigration with an equal rate of immigration.
-Our main results assume that immigration is entirely into the S compartment, meaning incoming migrants bring neither vaccine-derived nor naturally acquired immunity into the population.
+Our main results assume that incoming migrants bring neither vaccine-derived nor naturally acquired immunity into the population.

 The system of ordinary differential equations generated by the model was solved using the deSolve package17 in the statistical software program R (version 3.2.4).
 All code used to generate this paper can be found at https://github.com/peakcm/cholera.